On-boarding to your subscription list

 Interaction, clicks and opens

 Here’s something important to understand: Your mailing list provider does not know whether any recipient has opened an email unless they have graphics turned on in their email reader.
 Or if the person clicks a link from the email.
+(Some people think it’s related to the “preview” pane, it is but only because images are usually switched off by default.
+The only way to tell if a person read it is if graphics are downloaded, or links are clicked.)

 A non-open doesn’t mean it hasn’t been opened, it means the mailing list provider does not know.